-A: Derivative securities are securities other than common stock that are speculative in nature because they permit a person to leverage their investment using a relatively small amount of money.
+Derivative securities are securities A: other than common stock that are speculative in nature because they permit a person to leverage their investment using a relatively small amount of money.
 Examples of derivative securities include "put options" and "call options."
-These are different from employee options and other equity awards granted under the Company's equity compensation plans, which are not derivative securities for purposes of this Policy.
+These are different from employee options and other equity awards granted Company's under the equity compensation plans, which are not derivative securities for purposes of this Policy.